TCFFan123/g2fm-addons/g2fm-addons/themes/README.md

 Note that these aren't the only files that you can put in your theme, you just need to have these files for the theme so G2FM can find them.

-You may add regular theme files, obviously.
+You may add the usual theme files as well.